gvdpol/PracticalDevOps/docs/Infrastructure_as_code/LabDescription.md

 # Lab - Infrastructure as Code

-In previous labs, you have created a Continuous Integration build definition that builds the PartsUnlimited application, and runs unit tests whenever code is pushed to the master branch.
+In previous labs, you have created a Continuous Integration Build Pipeline that builds the PartsUnlimited application, and runs unit tests whenever code is pushed to the master branch.
 You have also set up a Release Pipeline using Release Management (a feature of Azure DevOps) to be able to continuously deploy the application to an Azure Web App.
 In a later lab the app will be deployed using deployment slots, initially to a `dev` deployment slot.
 The `staging` slot will require and approver before the app is deployed into it.
 Once an approver approves the `staging` slot, the app will be deployed to the production site.